 2. Provider network

-Most U.S. medical travel insurance plans have a list of medical service providers online.
-Providers networks, or PPO networks list doctors, hospitals and healthcare providers associated with your U.S. travel insurance company.
+Most travel insurance plans for the U.S. have a list of medical service providers online.
+Providers networks (or PPO networks) list doctors, hospitals and healthcare providers associated with your U.S. travel insurance company.
 Search and try to find out if there are any hospital/services listed close to your home.
 More popular plans will often have a better coverage network of providers.

-Cost is an important factor.
-It usually depends on the traveler's age, coverage amount limit and type of plan.
+Plan costs usually depend on the traveler's age, coverage amount, limit, and type of plan.
 Make sure you have coverage against all kinds of uncertain risks.
 Though some people prefer to take the risk of buying a low-cost plan, they often have to pay more later.

 5. Extra travel-related coverage